<

 Assuming guides will compensate for skill gaps

-Unlike Everest, Denali guides cannot compensate for your lack of skill or fitness.
+Unlike Everest, Denali guides cannot compensate for lack of skill or fitness.
 You haul your own pack and sled.
 You melt your own water.
 You manage your own camp.
-If you are the weak link on a team, the team is held back by you, and in extreme conditions, the team may have to turn back.
+If you are the weak link on a team, the team is held back by you.
+In extreme conditions the team may have to turn back.
 NPS regulations also mandate guide-to-climber ratios above 17,200 feet that make it impossible for guides to shepherd under-prepared climbers to the summit.
 This is not a peak where the guides can carry you.

 04